 Look after everyone in your team and watch out for signs of stress and overload in your colleagues.
 Flexibility and adaptability to help others in time of need are important in ensuring patient safety and also the wellbeing of your colleagues.
 Even the smallest of tasks can be a real helping hand.

 Remember, Together Everyone Achieves More!
-Our US Ready program educates nurses on how to make the most of teamwork and to prepare yourself for nursing in the USA.
-For more information get in touch.
+Our educational program throughout your entire Conexus career helps educate nurses on how to make the most of working as part of a team in a U.S. hospital setting and to prepare yourself for nursing and living in the USA.
+For more information and to see if your qualifications match our opportunities, apply today.